mblstamps/stamps2018/kmer_tutorial/sourmash.md

 * search all of SRA for overlaps in metagenomes;

 Chat with Titus if you are interested in these use cases!

+What should you definiely _not_ use sourmash for?

+* detection of distant taxonomic/phylogenetic relationships